bridgesense/dotfiles/README.md

 Check out the original repo, [YADR](https://github.com/skwp/dotfiles), especially if you work in Python or Ruby.

+**Check Out LazyVIM!**

+Recently, I loaded a large project into VSCode, and the editor started stuttering to an unusable state.
+As a recent convert from Emacs, I had spent three days setting the thing up and making friends with it.
+VSCode was a real disappointment.

+Initially, I found myself disenchanted with broken Emacs plugins.
+Finally, I was tired of trying to fix them and just moved on.
+Then, after all the pain, I stumbled onto [LazyVIM](https://www.lazyvim.org/).
+With this package, I can't tell you how amazing NeoVIM is as an IDE.
+So please do yourself a favor and check it out.
+Under the workstation directory, you'll find an example of my setup using great plugins like Grammarly and VSCode-php-debug.
+IMHO, the neovim dap interface is much, much nicer than VSCode's implementation.
+For one thing, you can actually read the variable scope.

 index: [Emacs](#emacs), [Tmux](#tmux), [Vim](#vim), and [Kitty](#kitty)

 # Dotfiles Installation